Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Analysis

 \section{Benchmark Analysis}

 We provide a comprehensive analysis of \BenchShort, detailing its novelty, the distribution of questions across different levels, and the characteristics of the questions.

-As shown in \cref{tab:compare}, \BenchShort is the first benchmark to assess LLMs and VLMs on complete musical scores, spanning tasks from basic notation to advanced analysis.
-Existing benchmarks contribute complementary perspectives: MMMU (369 web-derived MCQs) and ZIQI-Eval (14,244 LLM-generated MCQs) emphasise multiple-choice breadth; MusicTheoryBench (372 human-annotated MCQs) offers curated content with partial sheet-music support; MusiXQA scales to 1.3M synthetic generative questions; and SSMR-Bench (3,200 synthetic MCQs) explores symbolic tasks. \BenchShort complements these efforts by integrating textual and visual modalities, supporting model trainability, and addressing homophony in full scores, a dimension often overlooked.
-With 1,800 human-curated generative QA pairs, it balances reliable annotation with open-ended evaluation, aligning with contemporary LLM and VLLM research.
+As shown in \cref{tab:compare}, \BenchShort evaluates LLMs and VLMs on complete musical scores, covering tasks from basic notation to advanced analysis.
+Prior benchmarks offer complementary perspectives: MMMU and ZIQI-Eval prioritise multiple-choice breadth; MusicTheoryBench provides curated questions with limited score coverage; MusiXQA scales synthetic generative queries; and SSMR-Bench targets symbolic reasoning. \BenchShort advances this landscape by unifying textual and visual modalities, enabling model trainability, and explicitly addressing homophony in full scores, a commonly overlooked aspect.
+With 1,800 human-curated generative QA pairs, it balances annotation reliability with open-ended evaluation, aligning closely with current LLM and VLM research needs.